SAND ANIMATION ARTIST

 I've created over 100 custom sand animations for corporate and private clients.
 I use a light box, sand, and my hands to create fluid emotional stories, synced to a unique musical soundscape.
 These sand animations are simultaneously projected large screen for live audiences to experience, or filmed in HD for your live or virtual event.

 I've done animations for Cirque du Soleil, MTV News, Travel & Leisure, Doodle 4 Google, GE Healthcare, TBS Network and many more.
 I've performed at amazing venues, like Caesar's Colosseum in Las Vegas, The Fillmore in Philly, The Smithsonian in D.C. and Jazz at Lincoln Center in NYC.
-I've traveled to international locations, like Hong Kong, Amsterdam, Playa Del Carmen, Berlin, Montréal and all over the USA.
+I've traveled to international locations, like Hong Kong, Amsterdam, Mexico City, Playa Del Carmen, Berlin, Montréal and all over the USA.
 I've performed at events featuring: Jordin Sparks, Brené Brown, Beau Lotto, Nili Brosch, John Mayer, Wynton Marsalis and The Roots.
+I’ve also synced my sand animations to the inspirational poetry of Theo Wilson, Denver Poet Laureate Bobby LeFebre and others.

 It's been a very exciting journey and I'm really looking forward to sharing new things here.
 So...
 Stay Tuned!
 Thanks for visiting.
 I look forward to creating a custom sand animation just for you.